Garden Design Process

 Once you approve the proposal, I will start gathering information to draft design ideas.
 I will visit your site to take measurements and photographs, map existing plants and landscape features, assess soil and shade patterns, and generally connect with your property.
 We will meet again to review your design goals at this time.
 The photos and measurements collected at this stage will be used to create a base map for your design.

-Concept sketches and plans
+Sketches and plans

-Mood Board
+Mood Boards

 .png)